Staying in the EU is Easy, Simply Buy a House in France

 Beautiful Character Houses

-Expats are spoilt for choice when it comes to buying a house in France, you could swap your UK semi for a traditional Maison de Maitre or elegant country house full of character and French ouh-la-la!
+Expats are spoilt for choice when it comes to buying a house in France, you could swap your UK semi for a traditional Maison de Maitre or elegant country house full of character.
 Many homes also come with business opportunities such as B&B’s, gites and holiday rentals.
 The differences between your house in the UK and home in France are endless, as well as villages, towns and cities you can also live in quaint hamlets or set in a wooded forest or rolling countryside.
-And obviously, another advantage that many French houses include is of course, a swimming pool, something we’ve all dreamt of!
+And obviously, another advantage that many French houses include is of course, a swimming pool, something we all dream of!

 Visit the Beautiful EU Neighbours